-Artists are invited to submit a maximum of six images or files of work created in 2015 or later.
-Varied art disciplines are welcome: video, film, performance, photography, painting, sculpture, installation, multi-media, new media and community-based works are welcome.
-Brief proposals for new works to be created for this exhibition, including installation or performance works, may also be submitted.
+Artists are invited to submit a maximum of six images or files of work created in 2017 or later.
+In addition to traditional fine art and craft mediums, audio, video, film, and performance works are eligible for this exhibition.
+Brief proposals for new works to be created for this exhibition, including installation, social practice, or performance works, may also be submitted.

 NOTE: In response to the many artists who have asked to be notified of Artist Calls for the museum’s annual Hudson Valley Artist exhibition, the museum will add to its e-blast list emails from artists who submit their work to or exhibit at the museum as well as those who have added their names to the museum’s e-mail list.
 Those who do not wish to receive these e-mails are welcome to unsubscribe.